Ashford University Catalog

 - Scholarly research in more specialized areas that is used to enhance regular course offerings or is presented to the campus and local communities in open forums, seminars, and other venues;

-- Published works such as papers, articles, essays, editorials, book reviews, books, short stories, poetry, plays, or music;
+- Published works such as papers, dissertations, applied doctoral projects, articles, essays, editorials, book reviews, books, short stories, poetry, plays, or music;

 - Presentations made at professional conferences, seminars, meetings, or conventions.

 In addition to joining in scholarly research, faculty and students also share certain responsibilities toward scholarship.
 These responsibilities include the following: